The Waste of Parts Rulepop

 Spawning Enemies

-At the end of each round, the First Player draws and reveals a number of Enemy Cards equal to the Mech’s Noise Level, plus an additional card for each time an Engine Room was fueled.
-While some Enemy Cards are harmless and are simply discarded, a majority represent Enemies that have somehow infiltrated your ship, and wish to drag you down to join them.
+At the end of each round, the First Player draws and reveals a number of Enemy Cards equal to the Mech's Noise Level, plus one additional card for each fueled engine that round.
+While some Enemy Cards are harmless and discarded, most represent Enemies that have infiltrated your ship, seeking to drag you down to join them.

-When an Enemy Card is drawn, place its acrylic standee to represent it in the appropriate room, indicated by the Spawn Indicator number.
-It is inert and cannot act until the next round.
-Next, place the Enemy Card face up on the appropriate room of the Enemy Tracker Gameboard.
-You’ll reference the enemies stats and effects using this board, and track any damage it accrues using the red acrylic cubes.
-Discard the appropriate Enemy acrylic standee and Enemy Card when that Enemy is destroyed.
+When an Enemy Card is drawn, place its acrylic standee in the appropriate room, as indicated by the Spawn Location number.
+Then, place the Enemy Card face up in the matching space on the Enemy Tracker.
+This board is used to reference Enemy stats and effects and track damage with red acrylic cubes.
+When an Enemy is destroyed, discard its card and remove its standee.

 Activating Enemies